Blank lines or extra content in your site’s XML-RPC file can cause a problem when trying to connect to Jetpack.

 Error Details: The Jetpack server could not communicate with your site’s XML-RPC URL.
 Please check to make sure example.com/xmlrpc.php is working properly.
 It should show ‘XML‑RPC server accepts POST requests only.’ on a line by itself when viewed in a browser and should not have any blank lines or extra output anywhere.

-wp-config.php, plugin, or theme on your site.
+wp-config.php file, a plugin, or the theme on your site.

 Jetpack uses your site’s XML-RPC file to communicate with WordPress.com.
 You can access that file by adding

-xmlrpc.php to the end of your site URL.
+xmlrpc.php it to the end of your site URL.
 When you do so, here is what you should see on your browser, on a line by itself, with no extra content: